 - 4.1 Risk management is an important part of the service planning process.
 This will enable both strategic and operational risk, as well as the accumulation of risks from a number of areas to be properly considered.
-Over time the Board aims to be able to demonstrate that there is a fully embedded process. - 4.2 This strategy and the information contained within the appendices provide a framework to be used by all levels of staff and Members in the implementation of risk management as an integral part of good management.
+Over time the Boards aim to be able to demonstrate that there is a fully embedded process. - 4.2 This strategy and the information contained within the appendices provide a framework to be used by Board Members and their management team in the implementation of risk management as an integral part of good management.